matheussantana/ctracker/README.md

 =======================

 Ctracker is a free and open source web monitoring tool used to keep track of your remote linux machines in real time.
-You can get metrics and graphs(today just CPU, RAM memory, Disk and Swap) that allow you to see how much your servers are consuming.
+You can get metrics and graphs(CPU, RAM memory, Disk and Swap) that allow you to see how much your servers are consuming.
 This kind of tool is specially important in a cloud-like environment(for both public or private).

 ###### Features:

-Graphs:

-		1. CPU - id: Time spent idle(Percentage);
-		2. Memory - free;
-		3. Disk - bo: Blocks sent to a block device (blocks/s);
-		4. Swap - so: Amount of memory swapped to disk (/s);

-Dump:
+Graphs & Dump:

-Currently you can get the same data as you should with vmstat tool:
+Currently you can get the same data as with vmstat tool:

 ```
    Procs